FormidableLabs/smol-range/README.md

 ## API

-`range` is the sole function exported from `tiny-range`, but contains a few different signatures:
+`range` is the sole function exported from `smol-range`, but contains a few different signatures:

 ```ts
 export function range(end: number): Range;